 Humpback whales are highly migratory, moving between summer polar feeding areas and winter tropical breeding and calving grounds.
 From June each year the west coast population can be seen migrating north through Ningaloo Marine Park to mate and calve in the subtropical waters off the Pilbara and Kimberley coast.
 The whales then return south and rest with their calves in the Exmouth Gulf and can be seen until early November each year.
 Their migratory patterns and behaviour often bring humpbacks into close proximity with humans providing opportunities to see these ocean giants.
-In many areas, commercial operators offer whale watching tours and for the past three years a swimming with humpback trial has been running through certain Commercial Tour Operators.
+In many areas, commercial operators offer whale watching tours, in addition to this there is now the possibility to swim with humpback whales at Ningaloo with certain Commercial Tour Operators.